Zumo-de-Kiwi/Zam-Zink/README.md

 ## Other wiki links of my site

+- There are more notes on 'MD' folder:

-1. [Code Wiki](md/code-wiki.md): About technical related notes I make during the process of making my site
+  1. [Code Wiki](https://github.com/Zumo-de-Kiwi/Zam-Zink/blob/main/MD/code-wiki.md): About technical related notes I make during the process of making my site
-2. [UI UX Wiki](md/ui-ux-wiki.md): Notes about visual-related and how to make a site.
+  2. [UI UX Wiki](https://github.com/Zumo-de-Kiwi/Zam-Zink/blob/main/MD/ui-ux-wiki.md): Notes about visual-related and how to make a site.
-3. [Cool Webs](md/cool-webs.md): Which some of them inspired me to make my own site.
+  3. [Cool Webs](https://github.com/Zumo-de-Kiwi/Zam-Zink/blob/main/MD/cool-webs.md): Which some of them inspired me to make my own site.

 ## Now working on